moogah/react_redux_apollo_testing/README.md

 The component itself is bog standard and only returns some static HTML.
 I'll leave a detailed explanation of React components to some other tutorial.

 Instead let's focus on Enzyme.
-The best reference material I've found for it are the API docs in their github repo https://github.com/airbnb/enzyme/tree/master/docs/api/ShallowWrapper.
-It lacks in narrative a bit, but provides plenty of detail if you spend some time with it.
+The best reference material I've found for it is the API docs in their github repo https://github.com/airbnb/enzyme/tree/master/docs/api/ShallowWrapper.
+It lacks in narrative, but provides plenty of detail if you spend some time with it.

 We're going to use `enzyme.shallow()` to render our component so we can run tests on it.
 Doing so is simple:
 ```javascript